 Healthy fats, vegetables, and cocoa are not the only sources of cancer-preventing antioxidants.

-In the same fashion as red wine, the polyphenols in apple cider vinegar support the body in its fight against free radicals and oxidative stress.
+Like red wine, the polyphenols in apple cider vinegar support the body in its fight against free radicals and oxidative stress.

 Accordingly, studies on ACV have shown that it helps to reduce oxidative damage from obesity and increases other antioxidants and vitamins.